MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 ### Key improvement actions

 This section lists the top improvement actions you can take right now to make the largest positive impact on your overall compliance score.
+It lists status of actions that are not completed, completed, and not in scope—which means ???

 ### Solutions that affect your score